 OCBC 360, OCBC

-The OCBC 360 is one of the most well-known savings accounts in Singapore among working adults.
-That’s because it has been around for a long time and gives a good interest rate to its customers.
+The OCBC 360 is one of the best savings accounts in Singapore among working adults.
+That’s because it has been around for a long time and gives a decent interest rate to its customers.

-Put simply, if you have savings of up to $35,000, the effective interest rate that you earn would be lesser than that if you have $70,000.
+Put simply, if you have savings of up to $75,000, the effective interest rate that you earn would be lesser as compared to if you have $100,000.
+You will enjoy the best interest rates if you have savings of up to $100,000.

-We put the realistic interest rate at 1.85% for those who have savings of up to $35,000 (and a realistic interest rate of 2.3% for those who have savings of $70,000) because we don’t think it make sense for a person to buy an insurance or investment product, just to earn an extra 0.6% or 1.2% interest for a period of 12 months.
+Inclusive of the base interest rate of 0.05%, we put the realistic interest rate at 2.65% for those who have savings of up to $75,000 and a realistic interest rate of 3.15% for those who have savings of $100,000 because we don’t think it makes sense for a person to buy an insurance or investment product, just to earn bonus interest for a period of 12 months.
+Even if you happen to purchase these products, do note the bonus interest rate won’t be paid perpetually.

-Who Should Apply: Young working adults who just received their first pay cheque can consider getting an OCBC 360 account and to credit their salary into it.
-By doing so, they immediately enjoy a 1.2% p.a. interest on their savings.
-The other tasks such as spending $500 on credit cards and increasing your account balance by $500 each month are optional.
-However, completing each of them allows you to earn an additional 0.3% per annum (assuming your account balance is $35,000 and below).
+Who Should Apply: Young working adults who just received their first paycheque can consider getting an OCBC 360 account and crediting their salary to it.
+By doing so, they immediately enjoy at least 2.0% p.a. interest on their savings, on top of the base interest rate of 0.05%.
+They can easily earn 0.60% more just by spending $500 a month on selected OCBC credit cards each month.

 One Account, UOB

-An individual with savings of $75,000, and who is able to meet both criteria (minimum spending of $500 plus three GIRO payments or crediting of salary), stands to earn an effective interest rate (EIR) of 2.44%.
+An individual with savings of $100,000, and who is able to meet the criteria of 1) minimum spending of $500 plus 2) credit his salary (minimum $1,600) stands to earn an effective interest rate (EIR) of 5.03%.
+This excludes the cash rebates the individual gets on their UOB credit card.

 Firstly, to qualify for bonus interest, you have to achieve a minimum spend of at least $500 on your UOB One Card (which by itself, is a great card to own anyway based on the reviews from our readers) and/or other selected UOB cards.
 Once you have done that, you would have met the first criteria for bonus interest.

-It’s important to note that though UOB advertises that you get up to 3.88% p.a. interest from the account, this is not the case.
+It’s important to note that though UOB advertises that you get up to 7.8% p.a. interest from the account, this is not really the case.

 This step-up interest rate structure means that the effective interest rates that the UOB One Account gives differ, depending on the balance in your savings account.

-Who Should Apply: Assuming you have $75,000, the UOB One account gives an effective interest rate of 2.44%.
-This is higher than the OCBC 360.
+Who Should Apply: Assuming you have $100,000, the UOB One account gives an effective interest rate of 5.03%, which is really good.

-In return, you only need to spend $500 on the UOB One card and either credit your salary or pay three bills online.
-This is less actions required compared to the OCBC 360 and yet you earn a higher interest.
+In return, you only need to spend $500 on the UOB One card and credit your salary (min: $1,600 per month).
+This is fewer actions required compared to the OCBC 360 and yet you earn a higher interest.

-The catch here is that you MUST spend $500 on the UOB One Card for you to qualify for any bonus interest.
-Otherwise, you don’t get any interest even if you fulfil the other requirements.
-Also, you want to have about $75,000 in savings.
-For instance, if you only have $10,000 in savings, then you would only be earning an effective interest rate of 1.85%.
+The catch here is that you MUST spend $500 on the UOB One Card, or any other eligible UOB card, for you to qualify for any bonus interest.
+Otherwise, you don’t get any interest even if you fulfill the other requirements.
+Also, you want to have about $100,000 in savings.
+For instance, if you only have $15,000 in savings, then your effective interest rate will be about 3.83%.

 BOC SmartSaver, Bank Of China